-CUP does not require a full CV, but prefers a description of your background as it relates to the book.
-Publishers are also interested in the scope of your media – legacy and digital- access and exposure.
-You should provide some details of international journals in which you have published, international conferences and seminars, media interviews or articles, social media presence, etc.
+CUP does not require a full CV but prefers a description of your background as it relates to the book.
+Publishers are also interested in the scope and potential your work has, in legacy and digital media forms, to enhance access and exposure.
+You should provide some details of international journals in which you have published, international conferences and seminars you have presented at, media interviews with or articles on you, your social media presence, and so on.
+All of this can seem a chore, but publishers are conscious that the book form is encountering the digital wave and that they need to try and ride it too.

-BOOK SPECIFICATIONS
+Book Specifications

 This section should be at the end of the proposal.
-It would be preferable to estimate the numbers of words rather than pages in the book.
-You need to add when you expect the book to be completed, as well as any graphic material it may include, such as illustrations, tables, charts, etc.
+It would be best to estimate the numbers of words rather than pages in the book, a timeframe for its completion, and detail any graphic material it may include (illustrations, tables, charts, etc.).

-I will be happy to answer any questions you have, and to review the revisions you make.
-Thank you for the opportunity to learn about your work,
+I will be happy to answer any questions you have on my comments and to review the revisions you make.
+Thank you for the opportunity to learn about your very interesting work.

 Dr. John Peate